Troponin C, slow skeletal and cardiac muscles

-Troponin C, also known as TN-C or TnC, is a protein that resides in the troponin complex on actin thin filaments of striated muscle (cardiac, fast-twitch skeletal, or slow-twitch skeletal) and is responsible for binding calcium to activate muscle contraction.
-Troponin C is encoded by the TNNC1 gene in humans for both cardiac and slow skeletal muscle.
+Troponin C, slow skeletal and cardiac muscles (TN-C) is a protein encoded in the human by the TNNC1 gene.
+TN-C resides in the troponin complex on actin thin filaments of striated muscle (slow-twitch cardiac and skeletal) and is responsible for binding calcium to activate muscle contraction.
+It is one of the two troponin C paralogs in humans.

 Structure

 Cardiac troponin C (cTnC) is a 161-amino acid protein organized into two domains: the regulatory N-terminal domain (cNTnC, residues 1-86), the structural C-terminal domain (cCTnC, residues 93-161), and a flexible linker connecting the two domains (residues 87-92).
 Each domain contains two EF-hands, Ca^{2+}-binding helix-loop-helix motifs exemplified by proteins like parvalbumin and calmodulin.
 In cCTnC the two EF-hand motifs constitute two high affinity Ca^{2+}-binding sites. that are occupied at all physiologically relevant calcium concentrations.
 In contrast, only the second EF-hand in cNTnC binds Ca^{2+} with low affinity, while the first EF-hand Ca^{2+}-binding site is defunct.

 In a typical EF-hand protein like calmodulin, Ca^{2+} binding induces a closed-to-open conformational transition, exposing a large hydrophobic patch in the open state.
 Likewise, the cardiac troponin regulatory domain, cNTnC, is in a closed conformation in the apo state (no calcium bound).
 Upon Ca^{2+} binding, cNTnC enters into a rapid equilibrium between closed and open forms, however, the closed form still predominates.
 The structural domain, cCTnC, exists as a "molten globule" in the apo state, but forms a well structured open conformation in the Ca^{2+}-bound state.
 These structural differences change the relative stabilities of the apo- and Ca^{2+}-bound states, accounting for the divergent Ca^{2+}-binding affinities between the two domains.